YeetOrBeYate/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+The server side routing that enables HTTP methods to be handled, and middleware functions that allow verfication and manipulation of data

 - [ ] Describe Middleware?

+Middleware are functions that verify or change the data on an incomming/outgoing request

 - [ ] Describe a Resource?

+A database that allows for data persistance on the server

 - [ ] What can the API return to help clients know if a request was successful?

+The status code and json object that is a message of something from the database related to the request

 - [ ] How can we partition our application into sub-applications?

+By using custom built and built in express middlware to manage different aspects of the data
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.